StanfordSpezi/SpeziBluetooth/README.md

 ## Overview

-The Spezi Bluetooth component provides a convenient way to handle state management with a Bluetooth device, retrieve data from different services and characteristics, and write data to a combination of services and characteristics.
+The Spezi Bluetooth module provides a convenient way to handle state management with a Bluetooth device, retrieve data from different services and characteristics, and write data to a combination of services and characteristics.

 > [!NOTE]
 > You will need a basic understanding of the Bluetooth Terminology and the underlying software model to understand the structure and API of the Spezi Bluetooth module.
 You can find a good overview in the [Wikipedia Bluetooth Low Energy (LE) Software Model section](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy#Software_model) or the [Developer’s Guide